ayushjaiswal3/Netflix-Clone/README.md

 ![DB Image](https://res.cloudinary.com/dxfn9epwh/image/upload/v1725342370/v/cip7wwfsdvati6gvdgrz.png)
 -->

-## Database Design
+## Database
-## The MySQL database consists of the following tables:
+ The MySQL database consists of the following tables:
 - users: Stores user information like login credentials and subscription status.

 - subscription: Tracks the active subscription of each user with start and end dates.